vikingco/nexus/README.rst

 	    ('^nexus/', include(nexus.site.urls)),
 	)

 By default Nexus requires ``django.contrib.auth`` and ``django.contrib.sessions``.
 If you are using a custom auth system you can skip these requirements by using the setting ``NEXUS_SKIP_INSTALLED_APPS_REQUIREMENTS = True`` in your django settings.

 Modules
 -------

-Nexus by default includes a module that will automatically pick up ``django.contrib.admin``.

-Other applications which provide Nexus modules:
+Applications which provide Nexus modules:

 * `Gargoyle (YPlan fork) <https://github.com/YPlan/gargoyle>`_
 * `Memcache <https://github.com/dcramer/nexus-memcache>`_